 Credit card issuers often update your credit report information on your account statement closing date, which is also the last day of your billing cycle.
-You can find your most recent account statement closing date on a copy of your last billing statement.
+You can find your most recent account statement closing date on a copy of your last billing statement to verify when that particular account will update on your credit report.
 Add the number of days in your billing cycle to that date to estimate your next account statement closing date.

 For example, if your last billing cycle closed on April 17 and your billing cycle is 29 days long, your next account statement closing date is May 16.